Alfresco/docs-alfresco/process-services/latest/admin/index.md

 **To redeploy an existing app to a different cluster:**

 1. Go to **Admin App** > **Apps** tab.
-2. Select the app that you need to move to a different cluster, and then click **Redploy an app to another cluster**.
+2. Select the app that you need to move to a different cluster, and then click **Redeploy an app to another cluster**.
 A dialog box to select a cluster appears.
 3. Select the cluster that you would like your app to be moved to, and then click **Deploy**.
 If the process app already exists, it is versioned and updated.

 **To download an app:**